 Xu Xin is currently ranked as the World No.2 player in Men’s Singles by ITTF.
 Regarded as a traditional Chinese Table Tennis player who is now playing for his team.
 Xu Xin is one of the few shake hand players and Penhold grip players in China.
 Also played for the Shanghai Zhongxing club.
 He won 17 World Singles titles, 3 Men’s Doubles, 2 Mixed Doubles, and won 5 times World Championship in the team event.
 In the year 2013, he reached his career highest World No. 1 Ranking.
-At the 2016 Summer Olympics, Xu Xin and Ma Long and Zhang Jike won the men’s team title.
+At the 2016 Summer Olympics, Xu Xin and Ma Long, and Zhang Jike won the men’s team title.

 6. Zhang Jike

-Zhang Jike is one of the few players who won all the major titles in table tennis history.
+Zhang Jike is among the few famous table tennis players who won all the major titles in table tennis history.
 Zhang is the only 4th male player to achieve a career Grand Slam title in table tennis history when he won Men’s Singles Gold at the 2012 London Olympics by winning it in 445 days only.
 He won first WTTC 2011, World Cup 2011, and London Olympics 2012 consecutively, which made Zhang the fastest player to win a Grand Slam.
 After winning the Grand Slam, Jike also won the WTTC 2013 and World Cup 2014.
 Presently he is in preparation for the next Olympics.

 5. Guo Yue

 Guo Yue is a left-handed shake and attack player who won the 2007 Women World Championship.
 Guo Yue had played as a single, mixed, and as well as double.
-She won Bronze as double at Athens Olympics and Beijing Olympics, Mixed Doubles at the World Championship, 2007 WTTC Single Women’s and mixed Double’s Champion, 2008 WTTC Women Team Champion and Asian cup.
+She won Bronze as double at Athens Olympics and Beijing Olympics, Mixed Doubles at the World Championship, 2007 WTTC Single Women’s and mixed Double’s Champion, 2008 WTTC Women Team Champion, and Asian cup.
 Because of poor behavior or lack of interest in table tennis, she slowly moved away from the game.
 After the 2012 Olympics, he moved to the provincial team and out of the National team officially.
 In 2015, she started studying at Tsinghua University.

 4. Wang Liqin

 Wang Liqin started playing for the Chinese Men’s national team when he was 15 years old in 1993.
-Wang has ranked as World’s No.1 player for 25 months consecutively, which is the second-longest period ever.
-In the 2004–06 periods, he ranked as the world’s best table tennis player.
+Wang has ranked as World’s No.1 greatest table tennis player for 25 months consecutively, which is the second-longest period ever.
+In the 2004–06 periods, he ranked as the world’s top table tennis player.
 Wang won his first World Championship in Osaka in 2001.
 He also won the Gold in doubles at the 2000 Summer Olympics, the bronze medal in singles at the 2004 Summer Olympics, and the 2008 Summer Olympics.
 Made his retirement in 2013, after that serving as a coach of the Shanghai team at the Chinese super league.

 3. Liu Guoliang

-Liu Guoliang is one of the greatest table tennis player and coach of all time.
+Liu Guoliang is one of the greatest table tennis players and coaches of all time.
 Liu had won all the major titles in World tournaments include World Championships, World Cup, and Olympic Games.
 He is the second man to achieve a Grand Slam of 3 major tournaments.
 Won 2 gold medals in the 1996 Olympics, men’s singles title in the 1996 WC, World Singles Championship in 1999, and the World Doubles Championships in 1997 and 1999.
 Liu announced his retirement in 2001 and was appointed as Head coach for National Men’s team.
 As a coach, he is the most successful by winning almost every men’s singles title from 2001 to 2018.
 Elected as president of the Chinese Table Tennis Association in late 2018.